DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

 ```

-It is very imporant to have the precise name of each instrument, and to ensure the proper ``.ti`` files are passed in.
+It is very important to have the precise name of each instrument, and to ensure the proper ``.ti`` files are passed in.

 Consider also inspecting the analogous files for other missions.